google/chromeos-filesystems/README.md

 [![Build Status][travis image]][travis]

 This repository contains various filesystem providers for Chrome OS.
-They offer a way to access files stored on remote servers through the Files app, via a variety of protocols.
+They offer a way to access files stored on remote servers through the Files app, from a variety of sources.
+There are both *protocol* providers, that connect to arbitrary servers over a particular protocol, like WebDAV and FTP, and *cloud* providers that connect to accounts on various proprietary cloud storage services like Dropbox and Amazon S3.

-Currently, the provider API itself is read-only, and therefore all of the providers are too.
-When the API is updated, they can be extended to support write operations.
+All of the providers are currently read-only.
+The API has recently been updated to support write operations, however, and the providers will soon be updated too to reflect this.

 ## Current